 Types and Symptoms of Anxiety in Teens

 The way symptoms of particular anxiety disorders manifest in children and adolescents often differ slightly from the way the symptoms of the same disorders manifest in adults.
-For this reason it is important to familiarize yourself with the behaviors associated with the teenage versions of various anxiety disorders.
-Don't forget to take my free anxiety test to get to know your anxiety better
+For this reason, it is important to familiarize yourself with the behaviors associated with the teenage versions of various anxiety disorders.

 The descriptions below are summaries of those found in the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition or DSM-IV, the diagnostic reference manual used by most mental health professionals.

-- Obsessive Compulsive Disorder (OCD) – It is estimated that OCD affects 2-3% of children and adolescents.
-Adolescents with OCD will experience intrusive thoughts and images and engage in compulsive “ritual” actions in response to these intrusive thoughts in ways that interfere with their daily lives.
-It is important to diagnose this condition early on, as an estimated 10% of adolescents with OCD will attempt suicide either in their youth or as adults, so this is an important disorder to watch out for.
+- Obsessive Compulsive Disorder (OCD) It is estimated that OCD affects 2-3% of children and adolescents.
+Adolescents with OCD will experience intrusive thoughts and images and engage in compulsive ritual actions in response to these intrusive thoughts in ways that interfere with their daily lives.
+It is important to diagnose this condition early on, as an estimated 10% of adolescents with OCD will attempt suicide either in their youth or as adults, so this is an important disorder to monitor.

-- Panic Disorder – Panic attacks generally involve three or more of the following symptoms: a rapid heart rate, shortness of breath, sweating, shaking, dizziness, nausea, derealization and an intense fear of dying.
+- Panic Disorder Panic attacks generally involve three or more of the following symptoms: a rapid heart rate, shortness of breath, sweating, shaking, dizziness, nausea, derealization and an intense fear of dying.
 The events may also cause health anxiety.
-Panic disorder in adolescents is defined by reoccurring panic attacks that may be either unpredictable (not connected to a particular environmental trigger), situationally bound (dependent on an unavoidable in the presence of the environmental trigger) or situationally predisposed (meaning that the presence of a specific environmental trigger sometimes but not always results in a panic attack).
+Panic disorder in adolescents is defined by recurring panic attacks or a fear of future panic attacks.
+They may be either unpredictable (not connected to a particular environmental trigger), situationally bound (dependent on an unavoidable in the presence of the environmental trigger) or situationally predisposed (meaning that the presence of a specific environmental trigger sometimes but not always results in a panic attack).
 After 10 minutes the panic attack will usually have peaked and begun to subside.